How well do you interview?

 Your PAR stories are what creates and reinforces your Perceived Value Added.
 The strong you Perceive Value Added, the more Leverage you have.

-Before you’ll be scheduled for a face-to-face interview, you will receive a phone call, which is your screening interview.
+Before you’re scheduled for a face-to-face interview, you will receive a phone call, which is your screening interview.
 If you pass the screening interview, you’ll be invited to visit.

 Be prepared to receive a phone interview.
 When you’re on the phone in an interview – stand up!
 This will make you sound better.
 Also, if you can be in front of a mirror, smile as you speak.
 This will help with your tonality – how they perceive your level of interest.